 The COVID-19 pandemic continues to evolve, with pockets of resurgence and the emergence of variant strains contributing to continued uncertainty about its scope, duration, severity, trajectory, and lasting impact.
 COVID-19 disproportionately impacts older adults, especially those with chronic illnesses, which describes many of our patients.
 Due to our recurring contracted revenue model, the COVID-19 pandemic did not have a material impact on P3's revenue during 2021 and 2022.
-Nearly 99% the Company's total revenue during the year ended December 31, 2022 and the three months ended March 31, 2023 is recurring, consisting of fixed monthly PMPM capitation payments received from MA health plans.
+Nearly 99% the Company's total revenue during the year ended December 31, 2022 is recurring, consisting of fixed monthly PMPM capitation payments received from MA health plans.
+We estimate that we have incurred approximately \$95.5 million of direct costs in medical claims expense related to COVID-19 claims during the period from March 1, 2020 through December 31, 2022.
+We expect to incur additional COVID-19 related costs given the volume of positive cases and "breakthrough" cases (positive cases in vaccinated patients) present in our markets